Glossary of Terms

 A modification of a normal tissue receptor (attachment for a molecule) which promotes abnormal cell growth leading to cancer.

 Guidelines are created by experts in the field.
 They review all of the science and create a grading system for recommending treatments.
-Guidelines help doctors present the best treatment options for your situation.
+Guidelines help doctors present the best treatment options for your cancer.

 The combined use of standard and complementary therapy.